Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ## Get started with the project by adding the data to your repo

-First of all, please download this data in [this file](data.json) and add it to your repo.
+First of all, please **download the data in [this file](data.json) and add it to your repo**.
 All of your functions should take this data structure as an argument.

 If you look at the data you'll see that what we have is a list or array of elements.
 Each element represents a shopping basket.